mantidproject/documents/Design/AbsorptionCorrections/MonteCarloAbsorption.md

 * the "size" of the beam has been defined.
 Currently assumed to be a width & height with no divergence
 * a series of shapes & materials for the can + other sample environment components is defined  (optional)

+By default, the material for the sample & containers will define the values of the cross section used to compute the absorption factor and will include contributions from both the scattering cross section & absorption cross section.

-The additional inputs to the algorithm are:
+The additional inputs to the algorithm are optionally:

+* `SampleAbsorptionXSection` - override the defined cross section for the sample and use this value in place
 * `NumberOfWavelengthPoints` - the number of wavelength points per spectrum for which to calculate the correction factor.
 An interpolation will fill in the missing values
 * `NEvents` - the number of monte carlo "events" to generate for each simulated wavelength point

 The algorithm will proceed as follows.
 For each spectrum: